ipa320/accompany/UvA/README.txt

 Install gstreamer

-  sudo apt-get install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev gstreamer-tools
+  sudo apt-get install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev gstreamer-tools ubuntu-restricted-extras

 ----------------------------------------
 Some examples of using gstreamer on a GeoVision GV-FE421 IP camera at 192.168.0.10: